alan-turing-institute/data-safe-haven/docs/how_to_guides/project_manager/how-to-start-a-project.md

-# Data classification process

-This document details the process through which the data is classified in to one of five data tiers.
+# Starting a project

+This document details how project managers should set up a project that needs to use a Safe Haven.
+The input data and the data analysis that will be carried out with it together form a work package.
-A classification should be assigned to each work-package before any data sharing agreement can be signed.
+Each work package needs to be classified in to one of five security tiers before any data sharing agreement can be signed.

 ## Pre-classification stages